 - Science – the Faculty of of Arts and Sciences strongly encourages applicants who have not taken math or science courses in the last four years to take refresher courses before applying.

-If you are seeking admission to a program not listed above, we recommend that you enrol at another institution and then transfer to your program of interest.
+If you are seeking admission to a degree not listed above, we recommend that you enrol at another institution and then transfer to your degree of interest.

 Mature applicants must meet the University’s English language requirement.

-In addition, you must meet certain faculty- or program-specific requirements that vary according to where you attended high school or post-secondary.
+In addition, you must meet certain faculty- or degree-specific requirements that vary according to where you attended high school or post-secondary.
 This includes, but is not limited to, prerequisites, supplemental applications, portfolio, and audition requirements.
-For most programs, if you do not have the requirements at the high school level, you can present them at the post-secondary level.
+For most degrees, if you do not have the requirements at the high school level, you can present them at the post-secondary level.

-If you are missing general admissions or program-specific requirements, you will have to attend another institution to complete the prerequisites for admission.
+If you are missing general admissions or degree-specific requirements, you will have to attend another institution to complete the prerequisites for admission.

 How do I apply?